ietf-wg-alto/draft-ietf-alto-path-vector/basic.md

 array of ANE names, where each ANE name uniquely represents an ANE traversed by traffic from a source to a destination.

+An ALTO client MUST interpret the Path Vector as if the traffic between a source and a destination logically traverses the ANEs in the same order as they appear in the Path Vector.
+However, under certain scenarios where the traversal order is not crucial, an ALTO server implementation may choose to not follow strictly the physical traversal order and may even obfuscate the order intentionally, for security and performance considerations.
+For example, in the multi-flow bandwidth reservation use case as introduced in {{probstat}}, only the available bandwidth of the shared bottleneck link is crucial, and the ALTO server may change the order of links appearing in the Path Vector response.

 ### Cost Mode: array {#mode-spec}

 The cost mode "array" indicates that every cost value in a Cost Map or an